aniass/Real-Estate-price-prediction/README.md

 # Real Estate price prediction

+## General info
-The real estate price prediction with linear regression model.
+This project contains real estate price prediction with linear regression model.
+We use the common linear regression models (Ridge, Lasso, ElasticNet), Random Forest, Gradient Descsent and XGBoosts models to solve our problem.
+The dataset comes from Kaggle and can be find [here](https://www.kaggle.com/quantbruce/real-estate-price-prediction).

+## Technologies

+The project is created with:

+- Python 3.6
+- libraries: pandas, numpy, sklearn, seaborn, matplotlib.

+To run this project use Jupyter Notebook or Google Colab.